Special Constabulary: History

 While the idea of a populace policing itself dates back to Anglo-Saxon times, with the Statute of Winchester requiring that all citizens have the legal obligation to come to the assistance of a police officer.
 The Poor Relief Act 1662 (14 Cha.
 2. c.
 12) was the first legislation to cover the concept of special constables, permitting magistrates to appoint temporary constables.

 In 1819, mass meetings calling for parliamentary reform took place across England, including 60,000 demonstrators rioting in Manchester where a special constable was killed.
 In light of these events, the Appointment of Special Constables Act 1820 (1 Geo.
 4. c.
 37) was passed allowing magistrates to recruit men as special constables, a term it used to replace the earlier 'temporary constables'.

 Parliament passed the Special Constables Act 1831 (1 & 2 Will.
 4. c.
 41), which forms the basis of special-constable principles to the modern day, and in particular allowed the formation of special constables outside of times of unrest, if the regular police force was deemed to be too small in a particular area.
 Specials were also granted full powers of arrest like their regular counterparts at this time, as well as weapons and equipment to carry out their duty.

 The Special Constables Act 1835 (5 & 6 Will.
 4. c.
 43) redefined the Special Constabulary as a volunteer organisation, and expanded its jurisdiction.
 The constabulary was redefined for the last time into the organisation which exists today by the Special Constables Act 1914 (4 & 5 Geo.
 5. c.
 61) just after the outbreak of World War I, during which they safeguarded water supplies from German infiltrators.
 During the Second World War, besides their normal duties, they were trained to deal with a range of eventualities such as first aid in case of injury, initial coordination of the security of aircraft crash sites, clearing people from the vicinity of unexploded bombs, handling of unignited incendiary bombs and checking compliance with lighting regulations.

+Authority

+Under Section 27 of the Police Act 1996, chief constables may appoint special constables for that police area:

+The chief officer of police of the police force maintained for a police area may, in accordance with regulations under section 51, appoint special constables for that area....

+Under Section 29 of the act, all special constables (and police constables) shall be attested as a constable, once appointed, by a justice of the peace:

+Every member of a police force maintained for a police area and every special constable appointed for a police area shall, on appointment, be attested as a constable....